KurtRoepke/File-Server-Setup/README.md

-log on with the user without permissions they can see file b but file a is not visable because they dont have permissions.
+log on with the user without permissions they can see file b but, file a is not visible because they dont have permissions.
 <img src="Images/23.png" height="70%" width="70%"  />